TGS NFL SPECIAL REPORT...THE DAY PRO FOOTBALL CHANGED

 Nonetheless, is it possible that SB III could have been a “point shave” operation gone awry, with the intention that the Colts were only meant to lose vs. the spread, and not lose the game outright?
 Theoretically, perhaps.
 But those few who continue to say so merely because it was possible are in fact being patently illogical.

-After all, we suppose it’s also possible we could have a date with Salma Hayek later this week, too.
+After all, we suppose it’s also possible we could fly to the moon next week.
 It’s just not very likely.

 Return To Home Page